 The KitchenAid Artisan K400 blender has the brand’s signature style but isn’t lacking in substance either.
 There are seven color options to choose from and each model has four preset blending programs, a pulse function, and a choice of five-speed settings.
 All of the programs can be selected by using the dial on the front of the K400, making it simple to use.

-If you buy this blender in the US or Australia, it’ll arrive with a plastic jug whereas, in the UK, it’s sold with a glass jug.
+If you buy this blender in the US or Australia, it’ll arrive with a plastic pitcher whereas, in the UK, it’s sold with a glass pitcher.

 Read our full review: KitchenAid Artisan K400 blender

-If you want professional-style smoothies, then Breville the Super Q is the option for you.
+If you want professional-style smoothies, then Breville the Super Q is the option for you (also known as Sage the Super Q in the UK).
 This powerhouse blender wouldn’t look out of place in a professional kitchen.
 It's also got a personal blending cup with a travel lid included so that you can make smoothies for when you’re on the go.

 In our tests, we were impressed with the 12-speed settings and the preset programs for creating crushed ices, smoothies, and more.
 The smoothie settings did a good job of creating a silky mixture, but the green smoothie setting was particularly powerful for mixing up veggies.
 It was simple to use, too